Frequently Asked Questions

 A: Honors students are eligible for a range of university-wide scholarships.
 Honors students can also apply for special Honors study abroad scholarships, undergraduate research grants, and grants to travel to academic conferences.

-Additionally, two Honors Program students are selected to represent Shippensburg University at the PASSHE Summer Honors Program every year.
+Additionally, two Honors students are selected to represent Shippensburg University at the PASSHE Summer Honors Program every year.
 Each student receives a full scholarship covering the cost of tuition, room and board, travel, and required field trips.
-Students have recently travelled to Egypt, Bermuda, and England through the PASSHE Summer Honors Program.
+Students have recently traveled to Egypt, Bermuda, and England through the PASSHE Summer Honors Program.

 Q: What classes will I take as an Honors student, and are they more difficult than other classes?

 A: Honors courses are designed to engage and challenge academically talented and motivated students.
-Students who enter the Honors Program as freshmen complete 36 Honors credits, including Honors general education courses, upper-division Honors seminars, and an Honors capstone project.
+Students who enter the Wood Honors College as freshmen complete 36 Honors credits, including Honors general education courses, upper-division Honors seminars, and an Honors capstone project.
 The Honors curriculum is compatible with the requirements of all majors, and many Honors courses double-count for students’ regular general education and major requirements.
 Honors courses offer a chance to learn and interact in a smaller, less formal setting where students are motivated and energetic.
 The courses aren't necessarily more work, but they do place more responsibility on students to take charge of their learning.
 See the curriculum requirements page for more information.

 A: There is usually a significant difference between high school and college Honors courses.
 In many high schools, Honors courses are just the normal courses “made harder” with extra readings, extra assignments, and extra hard grading of students.
 But at college, Honors courses are specially “enriched” courses, not normal courses made “harder,” and grading standards are usually the same as in normal college courses.
 Honors courses strive to avoid the boring lectures/passive learning approach to education.
 They provide the informal, small class environment that encourages discussion and debate on important topics.